masto-dongo/go/CONTRIBUTING.md

 6. If everything looks good, the code will get merged.

-Not everyone has the same amount of time to spend on this stuff, but as a general rule of thumb, the more time you spend on the first 3 items, the less time it will take for the last 3.
+Not everyone has the same amount of time or ability when it comes to working on this stuff, but as a general rule of thumb, the more time you spend on the first 3 items, the less time it will take for the last 3.
-If what you're developing is a bugfix or small change, jumping into the code is probably fine.
-If it's a larger change or new feature, you should probably open an issue and maybe get approval first, just to be sure that you're not putting a lot of work in for nothing 😅.
+If your code requires extensive rewriting to bring it up to _Mastodon GO!_ standards, it's not *that* much better than us just writing the code from scratch, so try to do what you can to build things correctly from the getgo.